GSA/automate.fedramp.gov/content/documentation/ssp/3-working-with-oscal-files.md

 {{< figure src="/img/ssp-figure-2.png" title="Detailed overview of OSCAL models." alt="Figure showing the main contents of the OSCAL catalog, profile, SSP, SAP, SAR and POA&M models." >}}

-For this reason, an OSCAL-based SSP points to the appropriate OSCAL-based FedRAMP baseline as determined by the system\'s FIPS-199 impact level.
+For this reason, an OSCAL-based SSP points to the appropriate OSCAL-based FedRAMP baseline as determined by the system's FIPS-199 impact level.
 Instead of duplicating control details, the OSCAL-based SSP simply points to the baseline content for information such as control definition statements, FedRAMP-added guidance, parameters, and FedRAMP-required parameter constraints.

 ### Resolved Profile Catalogs